catherinepope/papermod/content/posts/how-to-use-zotero-with-scrivener.md

 tocOpen: true
 ---

 Although being a 21st-century researcher has its challenges, we are at least blessed with some excellent tools.
 Scrivener and Zotero are two of the best.
 This dream team makes it much easier to plan and draft your writing, then add citations and bibliographies in the right format.
 Unfortunately, the two tools aren't directly integrated.
 This means finding workarounds and making compromises.
-In a pair of blog posts, I'll explain two solutions - one simple, one more complicated - so you can decide what's right for you.
+In a pair of blog posts, I'll explain two approaches - one simple, [one more complicated](../how-to-use-zotero-with-scrivener-part-2/) - so you can decide what's right for you.

 Let's start simple with the RTF Scan method.
 With this approach, you use a special citation placeholder with curly braces in Scrivener, then export your project as a RTF (Rich Text Format) file.
 In Zotero, you use the RTF Scan tool to replace those placeholders with proper citations from your Library.